Our Story

 Biographies

-was hired by Dr. Viktor Lowenfeld in 1957 as the first full-time African American faculty member at Penn State University, where she taught elementary and secondary art education, supervision, the history of art education, and introduction to crafts.
+was hired by Dr. Viktor Lowenfeld in 1957 as an Assistant Professor of Art Education and was the first full-time African American faculty member at Penn State Until her retirement in 1979, Mary taught elementary and secondary art education, supervision, the history of art education, and introduction to crafts.
 Prior to that, she was the first African American Assistant State Supervisor of Art Education in Virginia.

 Born in Charlotte Court House, VA and raised in New York City, Mary earned a BFA from Pratt Institute and M.A. from Teachers' College Columbia University.